 They’re not easy for sure.
 But what may be the hardest is following a heart-healthy diet.
 Sometimes being told what to eat is not as easy to follow as being told what not to eat…

 And we’re saved!
-A brand-new study published in the Journal of the American College of Cardiology has given us a list of foods to avoid (and some to eat more of) that could substantially lower your risk of heart disease and stroke…
+Research published in the Journal of the American College of Cardiology has given us a list of foods to avoid (and some to eat more of) to beat down this silent contributor of heart disease…

 Pro-inflammatory foods linked to heart problems

-Researchers have long known that chronic inflammation plays a role in the development of heart disease and stroke.
+Researchers have long known that low-grade chronic inflammation is a silent contributor to heart disease.
 That’s why a team of scientists at Harvard T.H.
-Chan School of Public Health set out to determine what foods have an impact on certain inflammatory biomarkers associated with atherosclerosis and how they affect heart risk.
+Chan School of Public Health set out to determine what foods have a significant impact on certain inflammatory biomarkers associated with atherosclerosis and heart risk.

 The researchers followed over 210,000 participants for up to 32 years (clearly, this was no flash-in-the-pan study), then analyzed and evaluated inflammation levels associated with dietary intake of foods to determine inflammatory potential and the rate of cardiovascular disease.